PuddingCoke/Direct3D-12-toy-engine/README.md

 A toy graphics engine written mainly for learning purpose

 # To Do
-1.Copy all dll files under Dlls directory to exe directory
+Copy all files under Dependencies directory to exe directory

-2.Copy resource files under Resources directory to exe directory